Emmy (Norwegian singer): Biography

-In January 2025, Emmy was announced as a participant in Eurosong 2025, the Irish national final for the Eurovision Song Contest 2025 with the song "Laika Party", written by Emmy in collaboration with one Irish and three Norwegian songwriters.
-The song had initially been submitted to Norway with the hope of competing in Melodi Grand Prix 2025, but had been rejected by Norwegian broadcaster NRK.
+In January 2025, Kristiansen was announced as a participant in Eurosong 2025, the Irish national final for the Eurovision Song Contest 2025 with the song "Laika Party", written by Emmy in collaboration with one Irish and three Norwegian songwriters.
+The song had initially been submitted to Norway with the hope of competing in Melodi Grand Prix 2025, but was not selected.
 At the national final, the winner was selected by a combination of a public vote, a national jury and an international jury.
 Emmy scored highest in the national jury and public vote and scored second highest in the international jury, earning the right to represent Ireland.
 Ireland was drawn to compete in the second semi-final on 15 May, performing in the first half of the show.
 "Laika Party" failed to qualify for the final.
+Kristiansen was also involved as a songwriter on the song "Ramtai" by Citi Zēni, which placed third at Supernova 2025, the Latvian national final for Eurovision that same year.

-Emmy also was involved as a songwriter for Citi Zēni's song Ramtai, which finished 3rd at Supernova 2025, the Latvian national final for Eurovision.
+In January 2026, Emmy was selected to take part in the radio selection for Melodi Grand Prix 2026 with the song "Sykt fin" and was eliminated in the first round.